Improved well-posedness for the quadratic derivative nonlinear wave equation in 2D: Bilinear Fourier restriction estimates

+However, the proof of Proposition \ref{rest} is not much harder than what is required to prove the last estimate, hence our choice of stating and proving the estimates in the more general form for possible future uses. \end{remark}

-\begin{remark} The restriction $\frac{3}{2}<r$ is only needed for \eqref{bi_hard}.
-Furthermore, the bound with \eqref{bi_easy} can be trivially generalized to any dimension, since Lemma \ref{rest_triv}, which is the only ingredient in its proof, holds irrespective of the dimension of the space.
+\begin{remark} The bound with \eqref{bi_easy} can be trivially generalized to any dimension, since Lemma \ref{rest_triv}, which is the only ingredient in its proof, holds irrespective of the dimension of the space.
 In $n$ dimensions \eqref{bi_easy} looks like

 \end{remark}